AnanthKothuri/ECLAIR_Autonomous_Drone/README.md

 The -p argument is the path to the model file
 The -c argument is true if there is a GPU present

+Run deep_sparse_benchmark.sh to get a benchmark performance of deep-sparse vs yolov8 on the machine.